-Goldfish ick is a common disease dealt with by fanciers of these fish.
-Learn more about ick and how to treat it.
+Goldfish ich is a common disease dealt with by fanciers of these fish.
+Learn more about ich and how to treat it.

-Ichthyophthirius multifiliis, also referred to as "ick," "ich," or "white spot" is a common protozoan parasite that affects goldfish as well as many other types of fish.
-Ick is typically introduced into the environment when new fish carrying the parasite are added to the tank.
+Ichthyophthirius multifiliis, also sometimes referred to by "ick" because of its pronunciation, or "white spot," is a common protozoan parasite that affects goldfish as well as many other types of fish.
+Ich is typically introduced into the environment when new fish carrying the parasite are added to the tank.
 Here's how this parasite's life cycle works.

 When conditions are right, the parasite attaches to a host fish, burrows under the scales and begins actually feeding on the fish.
 A cyst forms over each point of entry, and this is typically the first sign of infestation.

-Once the cyst has formed, it drops off the fish and drifts to the bottom of the tank where the ick parasite multiplies inside its encapsulated environment.
-The cyst eventually bursts, and a fresh batch of ick parasites are released in the tank.
+Once the cyst has formed, it drops off the fish and drifts to the bottom of the tank where the ich parasite multiplies inside its encapsulated environment.
+The cyst eventually bursts, and a fresh batch of ich parasites are released in the tank.
 They then seek out a host fish, and the entire cycle begins again.

 - Poor water quality

 - Transporting the goldfish (from breeder to shop to new home)

 - Adding new fish to the tank (which are likely bringing ich with them)

 - Poor/improper diet